Open-EO/openeo.org/documentation/1.0/r/index.md

 ### Processes

-Processes in openEO are tasks that can be applied on (EO) data.
+Processes in openEO are tasks that can be applied to (EO) data.
 The input of a process might be the output of another process, so that several connected processes form a new (user-defined) process itself.
 Therefore, a process resembles the smallest unit of task descriptions in openEO ([more details on processes](../glossary.md#processes)).
 The following code snippet shows how to get the available processes.